borghives/loom/README.md

 # Loom

-Weaves information and time into one reality--the two most important concepts for coding.
+Weaves ideas and concept using information and time construct.

 This is one way to frame it.
 ## Philosophy

 -   **Lower mental load**: Abstract away boilerplate and repetitive tasks, letting developers focus on logic.